All Products

 (1 row)

-Query the cache hit statistics of a table and the related index and TOAST table
+Returns cache statistics for a table and its related indexes and TOAST table in one query.

 SELECT * FROM relation_detail_shared_buffer_stat_lockfree('adbpg_autoanalyze_test_table'::regclass);